 Best smartwatch with LTE 2024

 Smartwatches feel even smarter when they're not tethered to your phone by Bluetooth.
-Watches with LTE can connect directly to the cellular network so you can make phone calls, receive notifications, or even stream music without your phone nearby — either because you want to leave it at home for workouts or in case it dies at the wrong time.
+Watches with LTE can connect directly to the cellular network so you can make phone calls, receive notifications, or even stream music without your phone nearby.
+This might be because you want to leave it at home while out for a morning run or in the locker at the gym, or as a back-up in case your phone dies at the wrong time.

 A cellular smartwatch can also help you reduce screen time without giving up your important notifications.
 With some of the best Bluetooth headphones, you can even keep streaming your music while you're out.

-LTE versions of smartwatches used to be more common, but many of our favorite brands, like Fossil, have abandoned cellular service for their latest generation.
+LTE versions of smartwatches used to be more common, but many of our favorite brands have abandoned cellular service for their latest generation.
 Finding the best LTE smartwatches — starting with the Google Pixel Watch 3 — comes down to an exclusive, high-quality list.
+With Black Friday coming up, you'll be able to save on them too, with potential for savings on cellular plans as well through your local carriers.

 Photo of Michael Hicks, Senior Editor of Android Central